Lenses & Frames:

 Some of our most popular frames are available for Try At Home.
 These frames are identified by the Try At Home option button.
 You can opt to try up to 3 of these frames at any time.
 The only cost for this service is out standard shipping price (£4.99).
 The frames will be available to you to try at home for up to a week.
 We will ‘pre-authorise’ the cost of your chosen frames onto your credit card, and assuming that you send them back promptly to us, no money will be withdrawn from your card.
 If you wish to order lenses for any of the frames, simply complete the accompanying order form.
 These will be charged to your credit card via a separate payment.
 Once returned you can order further frames to try on this basis.

-We accept all major Credit and Debit Cards through our secure SSL-enabled web server which is enhanced with 128-bit encryption from Protx.
+We accept all major Credit and Debit Cards through our secure SSL-enabled web server which is enhanced with 128/256-bit encryption from Thawte.
 SSL is the leading security protocol on the internet.
-128-bit encryption is the strongest encryption on the internet.
-These factors ensure that the transactions on this website are secure.
-You can see the padlock () on the bottom right of your screen as well as the web address saying https:// during checkout.
+128/256-bit encryption is the strongest encryption on the internet.
+These factors ensure that the transactions on this website are secure and you will see the web address saying https:// during checkout.

 We also accept cheques and Postal Orders made payable to: www.SpeckyFourEyes.com Ltd sent to www.SpeckyFourEyes.com Ltd, Crowgill Chambers, Crowgill Road, Shipley, West Yorkshire, BD18 3SN with an order form that can be found here.